Updated: 19 October 2016

 About the Editor

 I have an A.A. in Church Ministry with a minor in Missions from Warner University and the h.e.a.r.t.
-Institute, and I am finishing up my B.A. in Interdisciplinary Studies with dual-minors in Political Science and Religious Studies.
-I hope to someday teach at the university level and/or write professionally.
+Institute, and graduated in 2017 with a B.A. in Interdisciplinary Studies with dual-concentrations in political science and religious studies from Arizona State University with highest honors.